QX is now 'Great Place To Work' certified. Join Our Family x

 WHAT ARE THE ADVANTAGES OF GETTING EXTERNAL AUDIT SUPPORT SERVICES?

-Despite being time-consuming and high-cost, an external audit can be highly beneficial for your organization.
+Despite being time-consuming and high-cost, an external audit can benefit your organization.
 It builds the trust of the investors and shareholders and is a chance for a company to improve itself, get more efficient, and protect itself from fraudulent activities.
-External audits can bring a whole new perspective and throw up areas where the company can be more cost-efficient.
+External audits can bring a new perspective and throw up areas where the company can be more cost-efficient.

 THE BOTTOM LINE

-Both internal and external audit is crucial for every organization, and in fact, they are a supplement to each other.
+Both internal auditing and external auditing are crucial for every organization, and in fact, they supplement each other.
 They both play a vital role in the organization’s effectiveness as it gives an accurate, honest view of the financial statement.
 However, external audit support services play a critical role in certifying the integrity of an organization’s financial statement and checking internal auditors’ work to reassure the reliability of internal control.

 UP YOUR AUDITING GAME WITH QXAS’ AUDIT SUPPORT SERVICES